 By not measuring cost-per-hire, HR pros are blind to which pieces in their strategies deliver the highest ROI.
 New tools, for example, add to overhead costs.
 As a result, there’s more pressure to adhere to the budget.
-This leads to adding free video interviewing tools over paid platforms simply because there’s no cost.
+This leads to adding a free video interview tool over a paid platform simply because there’s no cost.

 However, deciding whether to implement a free tool or paid platform goes far beyond weighing initial costs.
 The top deciding factor should always be, “What gives my team the tools they need to deliver the highest ROI and efficiently identify top talent?”

 Of course, reaching a conclusion can feel like a monumental task because there’s a multitude of tools at your fingertips.
 So we’re laying it all out for you.
-From the beginning of the hiring process to the end, there are capabilities you need to consider when deciding whether to go with free or paid video interview software:
+From the beginning of the hiring process to the end, there are capabilities you need to consider when deciding whether to go with free or a paid video interview tool:

 Your organization has worked diligently to create a recognizable company brand.
 Logos, font styles, images, and designs were all established to make your company stand out.
 Beyond the aesthetics, your team has created an employer brand that focuses specifically on attracting the right job seekers and retaining the best employees.
 If so much work and attention is poured into upholding branding efforts, that element should also filter into your hiring process.